How to Make Corned Beef

 Image Credit: Jackie Dodd

 Add the brisket to the brine, making sure that the meat is completely submerged.
 This can be done in a large zip-top style resalable bag, removing as much air as possible.
 Alternately, you can use a bowl just large enough to fit the meat -- but be sure to use a heavy plate or can to help submerge the meat.
-Cover and refrigerate for 5 to 8 days.
+Cover and refrigerate for five to eight days.

 Advertisement